ESSENTIALS OF DIAGNOSIS

 Treatment consists of modified radical mastectomy in operable patients, who should be chosen by the same criteria as women with the disease.
 Breast conserving therapy is rarely performed.
 Irradiation is the first step in treating localized metastases in the skin, lymph nodes, or skeleton that are causing symptoms.
 Examination of the cancer for hormone receptors and HER2 overexpression is of value in determining adjuvant therapy.
 Over 95% of men have ER-positive tumors and less than 10% have overexpression of HER2.
 Androgen receptor is also commonly overexpressed in male breast cancer.
 Adjuvant systemic therapy and radiation are used for the same indications as in breast cancer in women.

 Because breast cancer in men is frequently a disseminated disease, endocrine therapy is of considerable importance in its management.
 Tamoxifen is the main medication for management of advanced breast cancer in men.
 Tamoxifen (20 mg orally daily) should be the initial treatment.
 There is little data regarding the use of AIs in men.
-Castration in advanced breast cancer is a ...
+Castration in advanced breast ...